dreampowder/Osirix-ColorMRI/SampleMRIsForDownload/Readme.md

 <br>
-Each folder conatinas an anonymized zipped DICOM file.
+Each folder contains an anonymized zipped DICOM file. <br>
 You should be able to  directly import the file into OsiriX without unzipping.